cfors55/cfors55.github.io/README.md

 Full‑stack Luau developer with experience in:
 - Roblox UI systems
 - Core gameplay logic
-- Modular architecture
+- Modular architecture and OOP
-- JavaScript integrations
+- JavaScript and HTTP integrations

-## Deployment
-This site is deployed using **GitHub Pages**.

-Steps:
-1. Push repository to GitHub
-2. Go to Settings → Pages
-3. Select branch: main / root
-4. Save

-## Customization
-Replace images inside `/assets` with your own project screenshots.
+- Clean, understandable and commented code

+with and experience of 1.5 years